Brain injury and hot weather: why it’s hard and how to stay safe

-“I always wear a hat outside to protect my healing scar.” – Karen.
+“I always wear a hat outside to protect my healing scar.” – Karen, Headway Thames Valley client.

 A brain injury can sometimes cause problems with temperature regulation.